afragalli/webcrawler-for-logo-Image-url-and-phone-numbers/README.md

 - phones: All phone numbers found on the website.
 - website: Input URL.

-If an HTTP error occours, the output will be a terminal print of the error status code and the website inputed.
+If an HTTP error occours, the output will be the error status code and the website inputed.

 ## Current Methods